dangoslen/dangoslen-me-site/content/blog/five-barriers-to-a-great-developer-experience.md

 It's challenging to write code and build upon a codebase when every change has the risk of affecting the entire system.

-This is what happens when our codeshares too much state We use incorrect scopes, leading to side effects in classes We don't encapsulate information – everything is public to everyone We mix data from actors, thereby making mutations almost unavoidable A big lesson for me early on to help here is to have distinct data objects/structs and actors/functions.
+This is what happens when our codeshares too much state
+* We use incorrect scopes, leading to side effects in classes
+* We don't encapsulate information – everything is public to everyone
+* We mix data from actors, thereby making mutations almost unavoidable

+A big lesson for me early on was to separate data and operations.
 Even better if you can make your data immutable.
 If your data must change, it has to change via an operation (function!), resulting in a new value.

 Additionally, do your best to keep as little state as possible within your application.
 Any state you do need, organize it and hide it from external classes as much as possible.
 External classes only get to access the internal state of a class via a method call.